olha-yatskivska/python-lessons/dictionaries/base-knowledge.md

 # 🐍 Python Dictionaries
 ---
+> * The function dict creates a new dictionary with no items.
+> * The curly brackets, {}, represent an empty dictionary.
+To add items to the dictionary, you can use square brackets.
+> * The association of a key and a value is called a key-value pair or sometimes an item.
+---

 ## Lists vs Dictionaties
 * **List:** a linear collection of values.
 Lookup by position 0....length - 1.